patrickt999/Cybersecurity/README.md

 [install-elk.txt](https://github.com/patrickt999/Cybersecurity/files/6581426/install-elk.txt)
-(install-elk.yml file not supported, change file extension from .txt to .yml to execute)
+(install-elk.yml file not supported, change file extension from .txt to .yml to run playbook)

 This document contains the following details:
 - Description of the Topology